CONE World [ CONE World Home | Board | Solvers | CONELib | Links | GamsWorld group | Search | Contact ]

 MOSEK

-MOSEK is a software package for the solution of linear, mixed-integer linear, and convex nonlinear mathematical optimization problems.
+MOSEK is a software package for the solution of linear,mixed-integer linear, and convex nonlinear mathematical optimization problems.
 MOSEK is particularly well suited for solving large-scale linear programs using an extremely efficient interior point algorithm.
-The interior point algorithm has many complex solver options which the user can specify to fine-tune the optimizer for a particular model.
+The interior point algorithm has many extensive standard library and on the strengths of Python as a high-level programming language.complex solver options which the user can specify to fine-tune the optimizer for a particular model.

 SeDuMi